About the Program

 Location: University of Houston, Main Campus.

-Along with other application materials, applicants should include a one-page essay in English, that describes:
+Applicants should include a one-page essay in English that describes:

-- What do you hope to achieve by the end of the program?
+• What you hope to achieve by the end of the program.

-- What project do you plan to develop to share with other teachers.
+• What project you plan to develop to share with other teachers.
 The projects may include a standards-based curriculum design with theme-based units, daily lesson plans, curriculum materials tailored to their own students, or a course syllabus with instructional and assessment samples.

 Who can participate?

-- Participants must hold an undergraduate degree.
-A copy of your last degree transcript must submitted together with your application
+• Participants must hold an undergraduate degree.
+A copy of your last degree transcript with your degree specified must be submitted together with your application.

 What is the cost?

-- The participants will receive a certificate for their successful completion of the entire program.
+• The participants will receive a certificate for their successful completion of the entire program addition to 3-credits for a graduate course.

 What is the program?

-- A 3-credit graduate course (CHNS 6398: Issues in Teaching Chinese as a Second Language) may be applied towards the Alternative Teacher Preparation Program leading to Texas teacher certification in Chinese, teacher certificate renewal, or the Master of Arts in teaching Chinese as a second language.
+• You will receive a Scholarship for Startalk Texas Teacher Program at UH.
+You will receive a 3-credit graduate course (CHNS 6372: Studies of Chinese Language Acquisition) may be applied towards the Alternative Teacher Preparation Program leading to Texas teacher certification in Chinese, teacher certificate renewal, or a degree of Master of Arts in teaching Chinese as a second language.

-- Participants will work on curriculum design, materials, and instructional development during the program.
-Participants will develop an understanding of the nature and process of learning Chinese as a foreign language, identify critical issues in Chinese foreign language pedagogy, and enhance their ability to develop appropriate teaching plans and materials.
+• Participants will work on curriculum design, materials, and instructional plans during the program.
+Participants will develop an understanding of the process of learning Chinese as a foreign language, and analyze critical issues in Chinese language acquisition and instruction.

-- Each participant will develop a program project based on his/her teaching needs, implement the project when returning to school in fall, evaluate it in actual teaching, and report the results to the class in follow-up sessions.
+• Each participant will develop a program project based on his/her teaching needs, implement the project when returning to school in fall, evaluate it in actual teaching, and report the results to the class in the follow-up session.

 What is the curriculum?

-- Discuss Chinese vocabulary instruction: from theories to methodology, through analysis of critical issues such as learning processes and interactive learning.
+• Discussion on Chinese vocabulary instruction: from theories to methodology through analysis of critical issues such as learning processes and interactive learning

-- Conduct performance-based assessments with a focus on "what students can do with language" rather than "what they know about language."
+• Performance-based assessments with a focus on "what students can do with language" rather than "what they know about language"

 What are the program activities?

-- Through lectures, observations, hands-on activities, presentations, and collaborative learning, participants construct their knowledge in a learner-centered environment, and develop their capacity to become master teachers.
+• Through lectures, reflections, hands-on activities, presentations, and collaborative learning, participants construct their knowledge in a learner-centered environment, and develop their capacity to become master teachers.